-Option Description enable Enables the specified RCM current threshold for the specified inlet. disable Disables the specified RCM current threshold for the specified inlet.
-A numeric value Sets a value for the specified RCM current threshold of the specified inlet and enables this threshold simultaneously.
+Option Description A numeric value Sets a value for the specified RCM current threshold of the specified inlet and enables this threshold simultaneously.
 Note that this value is measured in A, not mA.
 Therefore, to set the value to 6mA, type 0.006.

-<hy_value> is a numeric value measured in amperes (A), not milliamperes (mA).
+• <hy\value> is a numeric value measured in amperes (A), not milliamperes (mA).
 For example, to set the value to 15mA, type 0.015.